 What size of shrimp works the best for this recipe?

 I like using larger sized shrimp because when cooked their size is reduced quite a lot.
 Also, try buying peeled and deveined ones.
 This way you will save some time cleaning and peeling them.

 What goes with shrimp creole?

-Traditionally, this dish is served over rice.
+Traditionally, this dish is served over white rice.
 The rice is a blanket for all the delicious flavors you can find in the sauce.
-I really enjoy eating it with a side salad or some type of vegetables.
-I prefer eating it with any non-cooked vegetable.
+I really enjoy eating it with a side salad or some type of roasted vegetables.

 Can shrimp creole be frozen?

 Shrimp is great for freezing.
 Seeing that shrimp only lasts a few days in the refrigerator freezing is a great option if you want to save your dish for a later time.
 To freeze, add it to an airtight container or add to freezer-safe bags.

 Also, make sure no air gets into the container or the freezer bags.
 Freeze for up to 3 months.

 - If frozen, first thaw in the fridge.

 - Reheat it in the microwave by using a microwave-safe dish and plastic wrap.